Last Updated on

 The allure of earthenware is undeniable.
 It is warming, rustic, and classic.
 Earthenware looks great amongst any landscaping or home décor, as iconic as it is.

 Often we see chimineas in typical earthy tones like oranges, greys, and browns.
-This one comes in purple!
+This one comes in a variety of tones, including purple!
 It weighs in at 110 pounds, making for a hefty piece of equipment.

 You can rest assured it will remain stable during wind and be able to handle a nice, big fire.

-It has a very cool smoky purple colour, which is by far one of the most unique looking models we have seen.
-It is vivid enough to catch the eye and be a work of art in your yard, but it also is dark and organic enough that it will blend with any landscaping or décor you have.
+Each model has a rich color, and is vivid enough to catch the eye and be a work of art in your yard, but it also is organic enough that it will blend with any landscaping or décor you have.

 We would even go so far as to say that this chiminea will turn you into a backyard entertaining sorcerer!